JPac45/Exploring-Azure-and-Networking-Concepts/README.md

 </p>
 <img src="https://i.imgur.com/QKj1AY5.png">
 </p>
-3. Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM using cmd: ping[internal ip of Ubuntu VM] -t .
+3. Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM using cmd: <b>ping[internal ip of Ubuntu VM] -t</b> .
 You will see the continuous traffic.
 </p>
 <img src="https://i.imgur.com/F57G7SN.gif">
 </p>